maxvisser/rocketchat.github.io/_posts/2017/12/2017-12-26-rocket-chat-0-60-released.md

 server_release: true
 ---

+**WARNING:** BREAKING change when upgrading to 0.60.0.
+Any user running directly from source/compiled code and upgrading from older versions to 0.60.0 *must* first install [Node.js 8.x](https://nodejs.org/en/download/) in their environment.
+Rocket.Chat 0.60.0 requires Node 8 to run correctly.
+If you are using Docker or Snaps just ignore this warning.

 ## Rocket.Chat Server Release 0.60.0 Available Immediately

 Today, the Rocket.Chat team is delighted to announce the immediate availability of Rocket.Chat server release 0.60.0.

 This release brings together over a month of features development and bug fixes, and significantly improves the stability and usability of the new UI introduced since 0.59.0.

+### Node 8 Support for Developers

+Our developers community need to note that this version upgrades Meteor to version 1.6 and brings with it the long awaited Node 8 support.

 ### LDAP Improvements and TCA